SharePoint/PnP-Guidance/articles/Upload-large-files-sample-app-for-SharePoint.md

  [Additional resources](#bk_addresources)

-The  [Core.LargeFileUpload](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.LargeFileUpload) sample shows you how to use a provider-hosted app to upload large files to SharePoint, and how to bypass the 2 MB file upload limit.
+The  [Core.LargeFileUpload](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.LargeFileUpload) sample shows you how to use a provider-hosted add-in to upload large files to SharePoint, and how to bypass the 2 MB file upload limit.
 Use this solution if you want to upload files that are larger than 2 MB to SharePoint.
 This sample runs as a console application that uploads large files to a document library by using one of the following methods:

 - The  ** [SaveBinaryDirect](https://msdn.microsoft.com/library/office/ee538285.aspx)** method on the **Microsoft.SharePoint.Client.File** class.